 - Unsecured loan.
 An unsecured personal loan won’t require collateral, but you may find that the interest rates are higher because it’s more of a risk for the lender.

-- Dealer financing.
-If you’re buying a car from a dealership, then they may be able to offer you a financing option.
+- Dealership financing.
+If you’re buying a car from a dealership, then it may be able to offer you a financing option.
+But in general, it’s best to compare loans before you commit to dealership financing.

 Frequently asked questions